-China's Xi promises $50 billion for Africa over next three years
+China's Xi Promises $50 Billion For Africa Over Next Three Years

-Addressing the leaders at the forum's opening ceremony in Beijing's ornate Great Hall of the People on Thursday morning, Xi hailed ties with the continent as in their "best period in history".
+Addressing the leaders at the forum's opening ceremony in Beijing's ornate Great Hall of the People on Thursday, Xi hailed ties with the continent as in their "best period in history".

 "China is ready to deepen cooperation with African countries in industry, agriculture, infrastructure, trade and investment," he said.